djbiohazard/ToonRecovery/README.md

 You should definitely get a Pi.

-However, if you're adamant that you want to root your Toon from another device and you have a JTAG debugger lying around that works with OpenOCD, you should be able to use this script without issue.
+However, if you're adamant that you want to recover your Toon from another device and you have a JTAG debugger lying around that works with OpenOCD, you should be able to use this script without issue.
 Just put the configuration file for your debugger in the `assets/adapters` directory (make sure it has a `.cfg` extension) and pass the name